google-fu-master/RiverTournament/rules.md

     <li>9 on the snap: If the 9-ball is pocketed on the break, it’s an automatic win for that rack, except if it goes into the two head-string pockets—then it’s spotted and play continues.</li>
     <li>Scratch on the break: Ball-in-hand for the incoming player anywhere on the table.</li>
     <li>Rotation game: You must shoot at the lowest numbered ball first.</li>
-    <li>9-ball is called when it’s the game-winning shot.
-Other shots do not need to be called.</li>
     <li>Other fouls: Ball-in-hand for the opponent anywhere on the table.</li>
     <li>You must hit your ball first and at least one ball (any group) or the cue ball must hit a rail.
 Otherwise it’s a foul.</li>
     <li>Timeouts: None allowed.</li>